 Where budget allows, deploy TSCM equipment or specialist companies to search vehicles.
 A thorough search will take many hours.
 Such investigations may include the removal of interior panelling and upholstery.
 Make sure that the company employed has a proven track record of putting everything back where it belongs in the Principal’s favourite luxury car!

-If any doubts during a vehicle search then confirm that that vehicle as cleared before allowing its use.
+If in any doubt during a vehicle search then confirm that that vehicle is cleared before allowing its use.